ibexa/documentation-developer/docs/guide/content_rendering/design_engine/add_new_design.md

 In this case, if the design engine cannot find a template for the current design, it uses the template from the next configured design.
-In the case above, the engine doesn't find the footer template for the `campaign` SiteAccess, so it uses the one from `standard`.
+In the case above, the engine does not find the footer template for the `campaign` SiteAccess, so it uses the one from `standard`.

 This way you do not need to provide all templates for a new design, but only those that you want to be different than the fallback one.